tonellicueto/ill-said_thoughts_blog/_posts/2022-02-22-linearalgebrainaction1.md

 is non-zero, and so, by b) above, it is a non-zero $\omega$-eigenvector of $\sigma$, as desired.
 <p style="text-align:right">$\square$</p>

+It is important to note how the classical theory can be fully recovered through linear algebra.
+Moreover, we obtain sufficient and necessary conditions for

 ## Kummer theory

 ***